 Since 1978, the Saint Barnabas Neonatal Intensive Care Unit (NICU) has been providing specialized care for New Jersey’s smallest and sickest babies.
-As a level III Regional Perinatal Center, the highest level possible, the NICU offers the latest treatments and modalities in the field to provide the most advanced care for more than 1,200 premature and ill newborns each year.
+As a level III Regional Perinatal Center, the NICU offers the latest treatments and modalities in the field to provide the most advanced care for more than 1,200 premature and ill newborns each year.

 The Saint Barnabas NICU has one of the best infant survival rates among neonatal intensive care units in the nation.
 In fact, babies that are born at Saint Barnabas Medical Center 17 weeks early have twice the survival rate of those born at other hospital in the Vermont Oxford Network, a group comprised of more than 800 hospitals nationally and internationally.

 Mothers who are at high risk for complications during pregnancy come to Saint Barnabas Medical Center for our specialized prenatal care and take comfort in the fact that, if their baby needs special care after birth, our NICU is among the best in the country and is equipped to diagnose and treat a variety of problems.

 What is unique about the NICU is the quality of care it delivers